 About Puerto Rico Bio Bay Tours

-Michael S. Grasso Jr. President & CEO, he is a key player on the Puerto Rico Bio Bay Tours team, his ability to develop, create and bring to life all points of “Field Operations” is his passion!
-Creating and building all tours from the paper to legal operating adventures, he has earned the nickname of “Drill Sergeant” for his unwillingness to overlook the smallest of details.
+Michael S. Grasso Jr. President & CEO, he is a key player on the Puerto Rico Bio Bay Tours team, his ability to develop, create and bring to life all points of field operations is his passion!
+Creating and building all Bio Bay tours from the paper to legal operating adventures, he has earned the nickname of “Drill Sergeant” for his unwillingness to overlook the smallest of details.
 Nilsa Montanez our Secretary and Treasurer and the heart of the business is the office administrator.
-She oversees all office related matters and keeps the day to day operations in line along with one of the most important tasks of keeping bookings & reservations organized and timely.
+She oversees all office related matters and keeps the day to day operations in line along with one of the most important tasks of keeping bookings and reservations organized and timely.

-At the end of the day our most important asset is our guests and that we have met our promise to give them a “Fun, Safe, Memorable Experience every time”!
-We are proud to promote Puerto Rico and its natural & cultural wonders!
+At the end of the day, our most important asset is our guests and that we have met our promise to give them a “Fun, Safe, Memorable Experience every time!”
+We are proud to promote Puerto Rico and its natural and cultural wonders!
 As the owners we are but only a small part of the Puerto Rico Bio Bay Tours team, our guides are the true front line of our tours.
-Visit “Meet Your Guides” and learn about our guide team that make it all happen in the field every day!

-One of our greatest gifts is the ability to bring guests into wild locations and during a short window of time, spark interest in new and trending outdoor ethic’s!
+One of our greatest gifts is the ability to bring guests into wild locations and during a short window of time, spark interest in new and trending outdoor ethics!
 Much of this is done by example, as outfitter and custodians of the environments we work in, we practice Leave No Trace.
-Setting up our tours with endless fore thought as to leave the natural area as we found it or better, bringing only the needed things in with us and make sure we bring them all back out!
+Setting up our Puerto Rico tours with endless forethought as to leave the natural area as we found it or better, bringing only the needed things in with us and make sure we bring them all back out!